Dacht-i-Navar Group

 The Dacht-i-Navar Group is a volcanic field in Afghanistan.
-It consists of a group of lava domes and stratovolcanoes at the southern end of the Dacht-i-Navar depression and partly extend north of the same depression.
+It consists of a group of lava domes and stratovolcanoes at the southern end of the Dacht-i-Navar depression and partly extends north of the same depression.
 They were active during the Pliocene and Pleistocene.

 Geography and geology

 Dacht-i-Navar lies southwest of Kabul, about one third the way to Kandahar.
 The city of Ghazni is about 50 km east of Dacht-i-Navar.

 Geological context

 In 1969, the history of volcanism in Afghanistan was poorly known.
 Only a few volcanic fields of Pliocene-Quaternary age exist in Afghanistan.
 Aside from orogen-associated volcanism, volcanism typical of rifting zones is also found.
 Magma production through the Pliocene-Pleistocene has been low and volcanoes cover only small areas.